amituuush/bay-area-bike-share-api/README.md

-Divvy API API
+Bay Area Bike Share API
 =============

-Inspired by [Tom MacWright](https://github.com/tmcw/wmataapiapi), this is a very simple API to get information about the [Divvy](http://divvybikes.com/) stations near you.
+Inspired by [Tom MacWright](https://github.com/tmcw/wmataapiapi), this is a very simple API to get information about the Bay Area Bike Share stations near you.
+This is a fork of

+This is a fork of [https://github.com/iandees/divvyapiapi](https://github.com/iandees/divvyapiapi) with minimal changes to show Bay Area Bike share data.

-I proxy the real (unpublished) [Divvy API](http://www.divvybikes.com/stations/json/) and throw it into a KNN tree so you can make efficient nearby lookups based on a provided lat/lon.
+I proxy the real (unpublished) [Bay Area Bike Share](http://feeds.bayareabikeshare.com/stations/stations.json) and throw it into a KNN tree so you can make efficient nearby lookups based on a provided lat/lon.
 You can also filter results to only include stations with bikes or with available docks.